 More than one billion people actively use Facebook each month and as the second most visited website in the world, where better to start sourcing passive candidates?

 Sourcing through Facebook enhances your company profile, provides you with international reach, increases your brand-currency, and can be extremely cost effective.

 It’s an amazing site to source hard-to-find candidates, but so few recruiters use it we thought it about time Broadbean offered a little guidance on how to use Facebook to recruit passive candidates.

 One of the most effective methods to source candidates on Facebook is graph searching.
 It’s not difficult for savvy recruiters to become an expert and the results can be amazing.
 Let’s get started!

-If you’re UK-based you probably have your Facebook language set to English (UK); change it to English (US) - this will allow you to start using graph search to interrogate Facebook.
+If you’re based in Australia or New Zealand you probably have your Facebook language set to English (UK); change it to English (US) - this will allow you to start using graph search to interrogate Facebook.
 Next, think about who and what you want.
 This is not a recruitment website so Boolean strings won’t work, but searching for exact phrases within speech marks will.
 You can search up to a maximum of three terms, for example: job title, location, company.
 Some examples for you to cut and paste:

 - People who work at [company] and live in [location]